kvlin/kv-dessert-site/README.md

 ## Description

-This is an responsive ecommerce application that allow restaurant/dessert stores to sell their products online.
+This is a responsive e-commerce application that allows restaurants/dessert stores to sell their products online.

-There are two types of application users: *admin* and *visitors*.
-Admins are able to add/edit/delete products and categories. visitors are able to log in and add items to their cart to make purchases.
+There are two types of application users: *admins* and *visitors*.
+Admins are able to add/edit/delete products and categories.
+Visitors are able to log in and add items to their cart to make purchases.

 ## Table of Contents